Data Sets Used in This Book

 17.1 FRED-QD

 FRED-QD is the quarterly U.S. macroeconomic database developed by McCracken and Ng (2020).
-A local copy of the current release is stored at data/fred_qd_current.csv.
+A repository copy of the release used in these notes is stored at data/fred_qd_current.csv.

 • Unit of observation: calendar quarter